hollingsworthd/jBrowserDriver/README.md

 * `jbd.ajaxwait` The idle time required (in milliseconds) before a page is considered to have been loaded completely.
 This allows the driver to handle ajax.
 For very slow or overloaded CPUs, set a higher value.
 Defaults to `600`.
 * `jbd.pemfile` Specifies a source of trusted certificate authorities.
 Otherwise the JRE default keystore is used.
 Recommended value is: `'https://raw.githubusercontent.com/bagder/ca-bundle/master/ca-bundle.crt'`

-Example: `java -Djbd.trace=true -Djbd.ajaxwait=1000 -jar myapp.jar -cp ./jBrowserDriver-v0.4.1.jar my.app.MainClass`
+Example: `java -Djbd.trace=true -Djbd.ajaxwait=1000 -jar myapp.jar`

 #### Building
 No build scripts yet exist, but Eclipse project files are part of this source tree.